EscapeAltDelete/Repo/README.md

 ### Repository Information:

-This repository provides the latest releases of the featured applications.
+This repository provides the latest releases of the featured IPA's.

 ### Disclaimer:
-I am not the creator of these applications and, therefore, cannot provide support for them.
+I am not the creator of these IPA's and, therefore, cannot provide support for them.
 For any bug reports, support or issues, visit the respective GitHub repositories of the developers.

 ---